-One thing I love about spending time in the woods of the Adirondacks, whether it's hiking, skiing, or paddling, is thinking about all of the history that is hidden along the trails, shorelines, and mountaintops.
-With six million acres of land to explore and more than one hundred and twenty three years since the Park's establishment, I find it fascinating to imagine how many people have made their way in and around this wilderness.
+One thing I love about spending time in the woods of the Adirondacks, whether it’s hiking, skiing, or paddling, is thinking about all of the history that is hidden along the trails, shorelines, and mountaintops.
+With six million acres of land to explore and more than one hundred years since the Park’s establishment, I find it fascinating to imagine how many people have made their way in and around this wilderness.
 The research, both by book and by foot, could certainly fill a lifetime.

-As Black History Month comes to a close, I felt compelled to take a closer look at Andrew Goodman, a brave adventurer who as a kid, along with his brothers and other family members, bushwhacked the unofficial trail of Goodman Mountain; a mountain that stands at 2,176 feet in elevation overlooking Big Tupper Lake and now bears his family's name.
+As Black History Month begins, I felt compelled to take a closer look at Andrew Goodman, a brave adventurer who as a kid, along with his brothers and other family members, bushwhacked the unofficial trail of Goodman Mountain; a mountain that stands at 2,176 feet in elevation overlooking Big Tupper Lake and now bears his family’s name.
 Mr. Goodman and his family hailed from New York City, but each summer sped north to enjoy the fresh air and clean waters of the Adirondacks found at their summer home in Tupper Lake, where they developed a deep connection to the place and its people.

 For Mr. Goodman to venture off into unmarked wilderness as a young boy just to see what he could find, to me, makes him a person worth learning more about right off the bat, but it’s the path he chose to take during the summer of 1964 as a young man that makes him particularly noteworthy and someone for future generations to remember and celebrate.